solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    join the restart, any block with less than 67% - (100 - 80)% - 5% = 42% can
    never be optimistically confirmed before the restart.

-   It's possible that different validators see different 80%, so their must-have blocks might be different, but in reality this case should be rare.
+   It's possible that different validators see different 80%, so their must-have blocks might be different, but there will be another repair round in the final step so this is fine.
 Whenever some block gets to 42%, repair could be started, because when more validators join the restart, this number will only go up but will never go down.

-   Once the validator gets `RestartLastVotedForkSlots`, it can calculate which blocks must be repaired.
-When all those "must-have" blocks are repaired and replayed, it can proceed to step 3.
+   When a validator gets `RestartLastVotedForkSlots` from 80% of the stake, and all those "must-have" blocks are repaired, it can proceed to next step.

 3. **Calculate heaviest fork**